wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

 hasMath: false
 notebook: true
 slug: "website"
-tags: ['engineering']
+tags: ['engineering', 'jupyter-notebooks']
-title: "Make You Own Website Using Hugo and Netlify"
+title: "Make Your Own Website Using Hugo and Netlify"
 ---
 {{% jupyter_cell_start markdown %}}

 <video style="display:block; width:100%; height:auto;" autoplay="" muted="" loop="loop">
     <source src="/videos/personal-website/website.mp4" type="video/mp4">
 </video>

-Tech's version of the "American Psycho" business card, the personal website.
 I have no formal training in computer science and would not consider myself an engineer.
 I do, however, think of myself as someone who "gets the job done".
 As I have worked in several startups (each subsequent company tends to get smaller :eyes:), I've picked up a scrappy mindset where I love learning new things.
 And fortunately, these smaller starts up offer the latitude to fail quickly and learn (more?) quickly!

 In this post, I will show you the process of how I learned how to make this website!
 <!--more-->

 # Online Resources

 There were several people who's work I used as a reference to build my own site:
 - [Ethan Rosenthal](https://github.com/EthanRosenthal/website-source): My former MLE lead at Dia&Co!
 Built a lot of my stuff on top of the code he had already written.
 Was a huge help in quickly debugging my site.
 - [Lugo](https://www.youtube.com/watch?v=ZFL09qhKi5I&t=1092s): My initial testing of Hugo was helped by this tutorial.
 - [Design](https://github.com/nodejh/hugo-theme-mini): The design of my website leverages the themes from the hugo-theme-mini repository.

 # Getting Started: Hugo

 I'm assuming that you have some knowledge of python and git but this is your first foray into hugo and netlify.
 Let's start with what [Hugo](https://gohugo.io/) is.

 Hugo is built up on Go, making it super fast and responsive.
 It's abstracted out enough from Go to make it simple for people who don't build websites for a living (like me) but at the same time highly extensible.
 First install hugo on to your machine:
 ```